Cancer Research UK logo.

 Bile duct cancer is also known as cholangiocarcinoma.
-There are different types of bile duct cancer depending on where it starts.
-Distal extrahepatic bile duct cancer starts in the bile ducts near the bowel.
+There are 3 types of bile duct cancer.
+Your type depends on where the cancer starts in the bile ducts.

 There are different ways of staging distal bile duct cancer.
-In the UK, doctors use the:
+In the UK doctors usually use the:

 • number staging system